monikagolab/Fraud-Detection-Model/README.md

 Strategic Thresholding: The model was evaluated based on its ability to maximize Recall.

-EVALUATION
-According to the experimental results:

-The Results: The model successfully identified 180 fraudulent transactions (True Positives), but struggled with 1,026 False Positives.

-Financial Impact: In a real-world scenario, this high recall is beneficial for security, but the low precision highlights a significant "customer friction" cost where many legitimate users would be incorrectly flagged.

 **Random Forest**
 Random Forest was chosen to capture complex, non-linear relationships within the transactional data that simpler models might miss.
 It is highly effective at identifying fraud patterns that rely on a combination of factors.